This post may contain affiliate links. Please read our disclosure policy.

-Homemade cranberry sauce is a must along with turkey breast and brown sugar ham.
+Homemade cranberry sauce is a must along with slow cooker turkey breast and Crockpot ham.
 You can make the entire holiday dinner in slow cookers if you have a few.
-Try my bourbon cranberry sauce for a fun twist on this recipe!

-- Brown sugar– This gives a richness to the sweetness of cranberry sauce.
-If you are out of brown sugar you can use white sugar in a pinch.
+Brown sugar– This gives a richness to the sweetness of cranberry sauce; use light brown sugar or dark brown sugar.
+You can use white sugar in a pinch if you are out of brown sugar.

-Step One – Add the cranberries to the crockpot and pour over the orange marmalade.
+Step One – Add the fresh cranberries to the crockpot and pour over the orange marmalade.

 Step Two – Stir until the cranberries are coated with the marmalade.
 Cover and cook on high for 4 hours.